mat-mcloughlin/NSB-ScatterGather/README.md

     - Re run the application.

 ## RavenDB specific instructions
-This application uses the embedded RavenDB installation.
-No setup should be required.
+This application uses the embedded RavenDB installation so you need to run Visual Studio with admin privledges